 Adding an incredible tool to the mix might be the best medicine for a low productivity plague.
 But how will it fit with your contact center’s current policies and processes?
 And how will it help everyone reach operational and customer experience goals?

-The COOs role in digital transformation is making sure the old and the new blend together to benefit all company stakeholders.
+The COOs role in digital transformation and maturation is making sure the old and the new work together.
+And that they do so in a way to benefit all company stakeholders.

 They bring visibility to your current operational structure.
 And, they show other executives where inefficiencies live.
 Some 65% of executives would feel more confident in their transformation strategy if they had better visibility into how their business runs.